The Ins and Outs of Tipping On a Cruise

 Gratuities on a cruise are more than just a daily service fee; they’re a heartfelt thank-you, ensuring the dedicated crew —from the cabin stewards to the culinary team—is rewarded for their service.
 Charged daily to each passenger’s onboard account, these set fees typically range from $14.50 to $25 per person, varying by cabin type and cruise line.

-When booking a cruise, we always prepay these gratuities to avoid end-of-cruise bill shock.
+We always prepay these gratuities when booking a cruise to avoid end-of-cruise bill shock.

 Beyond the standard gratuity, any extra tipping comes down to personal discretion.
 Having worked in the service industry, I know the difference a well-earned tip can make.
 I always tip more, especially knowing how hard they work with little to no days off throughout their contract.
 Whether maintaining the ship’s cleanliness, delivering top-notch guest services, or any unseen tasks, these gratuities directly acknowledge the crew’s hard work and dedication.